 NATIONAL CANCER SURVIVOR’S DAY

-HOW TO OBSERVE
+HOW TO OBSERVE Cancer Survivor’s Day

-Use #CancerSurvivorsDay to post on social media.
+Use #CancerSurvivorsDay or #NCSD2021 to post on social media.

-National Cancer Survivor’s Day was first announced by Merril Hastings during the second national conference meeting of the National Coalition for Cancer Survivor-ship in Albuquerque, New Mexico on November 20, 1987.
+Merril Hastings announced the first National Cancer Survivor’s Day during the second national conference meeting of the National Coalition for Cancer Survivor-ship in Albuquerque, New Mexico on November 20, 1987.
 Hastings then filed the name as an International Class 042 Service and also registered it with the United States Patent and Trademark Office in the name of Pulse Publications.
-The first National Cancer Survivor’s Day was held on June 5, 1988.
+The first observance was held on June 5, 1988.

 5 June 2022